What is person-centred care and how does it work in Live-in and Visiting care?

 At GoodOaks Homecare our aim is to ensure that our clients are always at the centre of their care. we work with clients, their families and healthcare providers to create a personal care package of support that is individual to them.

 Person-centred care is at the heart of everything we do because we believe that to treat someone with dignity and respect you have to involve them (as well as their loved ones if appropriate) in all aspects of their care.
 This is especially important for clients who may have additional needs because of a disability, whether that is a hidden disability like dementia or a physical disability.

 The GoodOaks Homecare approach

-While carers are trained for a huge variety of conditions, we believe that the best way to provide quality care, is to ensure the care team understand the client’s needs and are training accordingly.
+While our care professionals are trained for a huge variety of conditions, we believe that the best way to provide quality care, is to ensure the care team understand the client’s needs and are training accordingly.

 Helping carers with disabilities

-Similarly, we work with carers who themselves have disabilities, so it is important that the carers needs are also considered when matching them to clients.
+Similarly, we work with care professionals who themselves have disabilities, so it is important that the care professionals needs are also considered when matching them to clients.

 It’s the little things that make a big difference

 We take care and pride in providing care with dignity and respect, for us, it’s about recognising the small things that make a huge difference.
 For example, if a client has problems swallowing, we will ensure that all medication is in liquid form, and our coffee mornings at HQ are held downstairs to make them easily accessible for everyone.
 Things like these are small measures, but they are really appreciated and add to the inclusive nature of our work.

 To find out more about GoodOaks Homecare and the services we provide click here.